Finding lost super and super held by the ATO

-According to the most recent figures from the Australian Taxation Office (ATO ), as of 31 December 2014, Australians had around $16 billion worth of lost superannuation.
-This was made up of just over six million lost and ATO-held accounts.
+According to the Australian Taxation Office (ATO), Australians had just under $16 billion of lost or unclaimed superannuation as at 30 June 2022.
+This was made up of just over 6.8 million lost and ATO-held accounts.

 Could some of this money be yours?
 If you’ve ever changed your job, name or address, you may be richer than you think and have some lost or unclaimed super waiting to be found.